 Bookstore hours are flexible.
-Students should check at the Bookstore, or call 330-684-8920 for current hours of operation.
+Students should check at the Bookstore, on the Web page or call 330-684-8920 for current hours of operation.
 Students should check for holiday or vacation hours, which may vary from the normal business hours.